SanyueHan/Degree-Project/README.md

 ## Description
-This is a Python implemented interpreter, supporting a subset of the functionalities of MATLAB.
+This is a Python implemented interpreter, supporting a subset of the functionalities of MATLAB:
 1. Operators supported including:
   - arithmetic operators: (left-associative)
     - '+'